traumverloren/grinding/README.md

 # Nemeth Grinding

-This is a website with contact form feature I build for a small machining business.
+This is a website with contact form feature that I am building for a small machining business.

 by [Stephanie](http://newcodegirl.blogger.com)